 Xprss Nap Dispensers save energy and waste.

-The napkins are made of 100% recycled paper and the dispenser will encourage customers to take (and waste) fewer napkins.
+The napkins are made of 100% recycled paper.
 Energy is saved because less power is used to recycle paper products than to create them from virgin material.

 We are a trayless campus.